msa-em/nanocartography/nanocartography.md

 sections one and two.
 Taken in whole, this Element serves as a rich summary of optimization of TEM data collection and analysis.

-**2. Mathematics of Navigation and Orientation in Three Dimensions**
+## Mathematics of Navigation and Orientation in Three Dimensions

 In order to most accurately utilize the TEM for crystallographic analysis it is first necessary to be able to express any crystal system